 The later clock time for solar noon also means a later clock time for sunrise and sunset.

 The result: earlier sunsets before the winter solstice and increasingly later sunrises for a few weeks after the winter solstice.

 The exact date of earliest sunset varies with latitude.
 But the sequence is always the same.
 For the Northern Hemisphere, earliest sunset in early December, winter solstice, latest sunrise in early January.

 Meanwhile, if you’re in the Southern Hemisphere, take nearly everything we say here and apply it to your winter solstice in June.
-For the Southern Hemisphere, assuming you’re at a mid-temperate latitude, the earliest sunsets come prior to the winter solstice, which is typically around June 21.
-The latest sunrises occur in late June.
+For the Southern Hemisphere, the earliest sunsets come prior to the winter solstice, which is typically around June 21.
+The latest sunrises occur after the June winter solstice.

 As always, things get tricky if you look closely.
 Assuming you’re at a mid-temperate latitude, the earliest sunset for the Northern Hemisphere – and earliest sunrise for the Southern Hemisphere – come about two weeks before the December solstice, and the latest sunrise/latest sunset happen about two weeks after.

 But at the other end of the year, in June and July, the time period is not equivalent.
 Again assuming a mid-temperate latitude, the earliest sunrise for the Northern Hemisphere – and earliest sunset for the Southern Hemisphere – comes only about one week before the June solstice, and the latest sunset/latest sunrise happens about one week after.